 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Riedel or a variant listed above:

-Riedel Settlers in the United States in the 18th Century
+Riedel Settlers in United States in the 18th Century

-Riedel Settlers in the United States in the 19th Century
+Riedel Settlers in United States in the 19th Century

 The Riedel Family Crest was acquired from the Houseofnames.com archives.
 The Riedel Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.